emprax/Xtender/README.md

 ## Background

-Xtender, obviously named after the ability to extend, is a library developed to solidify (conform to the **SOLID** design principles) the [Visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern) which is used to separate an algorithm from an object structure, or simply adding a new algorithm to such an object in a flexible way.
+Xtender, naturally named after the ability to extend, is a library developed to solidify (conform to the **SOLID** design principles) the [Visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern), which in it self is used to separate an algorithm from an object structure, or simply adding a new algorithm/functionality to an object in a flexible way.
+We take a modern approach to the visitor pattern and create a sort of segmented visitor design.

-Where the visitor in the visitor pattern is just a single class containing the *Visit* methods for every concrete type in the object structure, the segmented visitor pattern separate this class into segments (separate classes.
+Where the visitor, in the visitor pattern, is just a single class containing the *Visit* method overloads accepting each concrete type in the object structure, the segmented visitor pattern separate this class into segments (separate classes.
 A class per visit method).
-Each segment (defined by an abstract definition) defines one of the *Visit* method, which each accept a certain concrete type that needs to be accessed.
-While this concrete type is visited, it can be extended by applying some additional logic, provided by the visitor segment itself.
+Each segment (defined by an abstract definition) defines one of these *Visit* method overloads, where each one accepts one of these concrete types that needs to be accessed.
+While this concrete type is visited, it is extended by the means of applying new logic, provided by the visitor segment itself to this concrete type (or on behalf of it).

 | :exclamation: NOTE​                                           |
 | :----------------------------------------------------------- |